Alexander A. Balandin: Research

-Professor Balandin made a number of important contributions to the field of low-frequency electronic noise, also known as 1/f noise.
+Balandin made a number of important contributions to the field of low-frequency electronic noise, also known as 1/f noise.
 His early work in the 1/f noise field included investigation of noise sources in GaN materials and devices, which led to a substantial reduction in the noise level in such type of devices made of wide band-gap semiconductors.
 In 2008, he started the investigation of electronic noise in graphene and other 2D materials.
 The main results of his research included understanding the mechanism of the 1/f noise in graphene, which is different from that in conventional semiconductors or metals; the use of few-layer graphene to address the century-old problem of surface vs. volume noise origin; understanding unusual effects of irradiation on noise in graphene, which revealed a possibility of noise reduction in graphene after irradiation.
-He successfully used noise measurements as spectroscopy for better understanding of the specifics of electron transport in graphene and other low-dimensional (1D and 2D) materials.

-Professor Balandin's work helped in the rebirth of the charge density wave (CDW) research field.
+Balandin's work helped in the rebirth of the charge density wave (CDW) research field.
 The early work on CDW effects was performed with bulk samples, which have quasi-1D crystal structures of strongly-bound 1D atomic chains that are weakly bound together by van der Waals forces.
 The rebirth of the CDW field has been associated, from one side, with the interest in layered quasi-2D van der Waals materials and, from another side, with the realization that some of these materials reveal CDW effects at room temperature and above.
 Balandin group demonstrated the first CDW device operating at room temperature.
 Balandin and co-workers used original low-frequency noise spectroscopy to monitor phase transitions in 2D CDW quantum materials, demonstrated the extreme radiation hardness of CDW devices and proposed a number of transistor-less logic circuits implemented with CDW devices.

-Honors and awards

-Balandin received the following honors and awards: